edensitko/workflow-notifier/README.md

-# 🌐 Terraform Apply Notifier
+# 🌐 workflow notifier

-A powerful notification system that sends **multi-channel alerts** to Discord, Slack, and Telegram after Terraform operations or any CI/CD event.
+ Notification system that sends **multi-channel alerts** to Discord, Slack, and Telegram after Terraform operations or any CI/CD event.
 Perfect for keeping your team informed about infrastructure changes in real-time.

+*the repo is ready for terraform workflow usage*

 ---